 Once the crust is ready, you spread a thin layer of the cashew cheese over it, and get to arranging your sweet potato slices.
 You could use any type, and no need to alternate varieties: I just loved the way that the purple and orange looked together.
 I was a little worried about having to par-bake or steam the sweet potato slices before the galette goes into the oven, but there’s no need if you slice them thinly (a mandolin is handy for that).

 Cut into wedges, the galette is a perfect, elegant appetizer for any NYE gathering.
-And if you’re on the hunt for something bubbly and vegan to serve with it, the prosecco from Santa Margherita winery is a great choice.

 The galette will also work nicely with rings of butternut squash or beet.
 If you’d like to save some time, you can prep your cashew cheese and chill your crust in advance, simply rolling and assembling everything before you bake it.
 The whole galette keeps nicely for a night or two in the fridge, so you can also prepare it in advance of whatever occasion you have to share it.